-s. u.

-Latest work by Frank Jones (Author of Jone s
+Latest work by Frank Jones (Author of Jones

-Radio Handbook) 33
+Radio Handbook) 3 3

-Radio Amateur Newcomer 0
+Radio Amateur Newcomer 10

-Jones Radio Handbook (You can't afford t
+Jones Radio Handbook (You can't afford to

 be without this one) 66

 "Antenna Handbooks."
-Full of hot dop e
+Full of hot dope

-on antennas that bring results 26
+on antennas that bring results ç.

 Radio Maps of the World (A.R.R.L.)
-50
+5 0

 Log Books (A.R.R.L.)
-8
+18

 Hints and Kinks (A.R.R.L.)
 This book is a

 time and money saver 26

 All the above post free.

-G5KA, 41, Kinfauns Road, Goodmayes, Essex:
+G5KA, 41, Kinfauns Road, Goodmayes, Es sex.

-Dept. "T." (
+D Dept. "T." -

-TELEVISION.

-A NEW COURSE OF INSTRUCTION,

-We have pleasure in announcing that our new "Television " Course has met wich remarkable success.
-The enormous demand for the Course has shown, beyond any shadow of doubt, that it fills that long-feit need which we anticipated when we went to such trouble and Telt need which we anticipated when he has been as the expense in its preparation.
-We shall be happy to send full details of this special "Television" Course on request.
-Particulars are also available of other Courses in all branches of Wireless, Television, Talking Picture Engineering, etc., and of the easiest way in which to prepare for the A.M.I.E.E., A.M.I.W.T., A.M.I.R.E., etc., Examinations.
-We teach by correspondence, and guarantee "NO PASS-NO FEE."
-Our Technical Consultant is Professor A. M. Low.
-Send for full particulars to-day.
-Free and without obligation.

-THE BRITISH INSTITUTE OF ENGINEERING TECHNOLOGY

-337, SHAKESPEARE HOUSE, 17/19, STRATFORD PLACE, LONDON, W.I.
+TELEVISION AND SHORT-WAVE WORLD

+COSSOR

 from the most

 comprehensive range

 CATHODE RAY TUBES

+of

 Since 1902 Cossor research in the design and practice of Cathode Ray Tubes has always kept ahead of the times.
 As a result to-day Cossor have available a comprehensive range of Cathode Ray Tubes second-to-none.

 Cossor research in the field of Television too, has proved eminently fruitful, and results have amply justified their pioneer work in the use of Cathode Ray Tubes for Television.
 Progress in this sphere has brought about many types but the Cossor full range of tubes is admitted as being unparalleled in respect of quality, focus and brilliance.

 A request for leaflet L.213 to Instrument Dept., A. C. Cossor Ltd., Highbury Grove, London, N.5, will bring full details and data of the range available.

-from the WIRELESS WORLD' Editorial 2.4.37.

 COSSOR

+CATHODE RAY TUBES

+A. C. COSSOR LTD., HIGHBURY GROVE, LONDON, N.5

+(A) 1731

+Printed in Great Britain for the Proprietors and Publishers, BERNARD JONES PUBLICATIONS, LTD., Chansitor House, Chancery Lane, London, W.C.2, by THE PRESS AT COOMBELANDS LTD., Addlestone, Surrey.
+Sole Agents for South Africa: CENTRAL NEWS AGENCY, LTD. Sole Agents for Australia and New Zealand: GORDON AND GOTCH (AUSTRALASIA), LTD.

+from the "WIRELESS WORLD" Editorial 2.4.37.

-"It was not until about thirty years later that the cathode-ray tube carre to be regurded as an ever," in instrument in the laboratory, although as long ago as 1902 Cossors, the valve manufacturers, were producing their first examples."
-COSSOR CATHODE RAY TUBES
+"It was not until about thirty years later that the cathode-ray tube came to be regarded as an every - day instrument in the laboratory, although as long ago as 1902 Cossors, the valve manufacturers, were producing their first examples."